 Everyone is faced with the consumption of goods and services every day.
 A person constantly interacts with the services and products offered by the modern market.
-During the consumption the person evaluates offered goods, and the opinion is usually formed after consumption or directly in the process of consumption.
+During the consumption, the person evaluates offered goods, and the opinion is usually formed after consumption or directly in the process of consumption.
 The understanding of buying behaviors is of great help to marketers, as it helps to understand how consumers feel, think, and select products.
 Moreover, the understanding of consumer behavior helps to see the influence of environment and other external factors on the behavior of consumers.
 The majority of factors that influence buyer behavior cannot be controlled by marketers and advertisement, but they still have to be considered while understanding the complexity of the issue.

 This paper overviews buying behaviors and their relations to the levels of consumer satisfaction.
-While approaching consuming behavior, the author studies not only the act of purchase, but also the pre-purchase stage and post-purchase one.
+While approaching consuming behavior, the author studies not only the act of purchase but also the pre-purchase stage and post-purchase one.
 Only the whole study of buying behaviors gives a possibility to determine the relationship between buying behaviors and consumer satisfaction.
-This paper is aimed to showing that, while buying behaviors can be pre-determined to some extend, it is hard to manipulate them in order to increase satisfaction.
+This paper is aimed to showing that, while buying behaviors can be pre-determined to some extent, it is hard to manipulate them in order to increase satisfaction.
 In order to ensure customer satisfaction with products and services it is essential to study customer behaviors in a particular market and adjust the product according to them.

 There are numerous theories that try to define the reasoning behind consumer behavior.
 Although the research on the issue was initiated by economists, currently psychologists, social psychologists, and sociologists are studying consumer behaviors and ways of determining them.
-Traditional-positivist approach in studying consumer behavior is built on the rationalist principle and have positivist-based approach to the study of consumers.
-At the beginning of their research economists were reviewing behaviors of consumers only as the act of purchase itself and believed that purchases are made on rational basis, which mean that a buyer chooses goods that give the most satisfaction (utility) according to one’s taste and prices.
+Traditional-positivist approach in studying consumer behavior is built on the rationalist principle and have a positivist-based approach to the study of consumers.
+At the beginning of their research economists were reviewing behaviors of consumers only as the act of purchase itself and believed that purchases are made on a rational basis, which means that a buyer chooses goods that give the most satisfaction (utility) according to one’s taste and prices.
 Behavioral scientists emphasize the role of environmental factors that massively shape the customer behavior.
 Such researchers as Thorndike, Watson, and Ryner believed that consumer patterns are created as responses to environmental conditions.
 According to the cognitive perspective, processing of information plays an ultimate role in the decision-making process of customers.
 This theory perceives customers as problem-solvers who use surrounding information to get as much as possible from the environment.
 Another model of studying consumer behavior is a comprehensive consumer decision-making model.
 There are, in fact, three models, united by the same goal: “to trace the psychological state of individual consumers from the point at which they become aware of the possibility of satisfying a material need by purchasing and consuming a product to their final evaluation of the consequences of having done so” (Brosekhan, Velayutham, and Phil, 11).
 The personality perspective, which was derived from Goffman’s theory, states that consumers choose products individually, according to the representation of self they want to create in the society.
 Other perspectives propose to take into consideration attitudes and predispositions of customers, or measurement of personality in order to measure marketing steps.

-As a contrast to traditional perspectives on consumer behavior, postmodernist ones see customer as a subject who can proactively assign meanings to products and influence environments, instead of being just a passive respondent (Brosekhan, Velayutham, and Phil, 14).
+As a contrast to traditional perspectives on consumer behavior, postmodernist ones see the customer as a subject who can proactively assign meanings to products and influence environments, instead of being just a passive respondent (Brosekhan, Velayutham, and Phil, 14).
 Postmodernists believe that the process of buying is not rational, as consumers give their own personal contexts, thus giving subjective meanings to all purchases.
 All theories within this non-positivist concept try to acknowledge that consumer behaviors are measured not only by simple dichotomous concepts, but also (and mainly) by more complex, quite often unpredictable and irrational consumer behavior.

 The marketing theories are rapidly developing today and new ones appear very often.
-The study of consumer buying behavior relies on numerous different theories, and currently it is complicated to use only one of them.
+The study of consumer buying behavior relies on numerous different theories, and currently, it is complicated to use only one of them.
 Therefore, this research utilizes a number of different theories within the context of consumer buying behavior and levels of consumer satisfaction.

 Consumer Buyer Behavior Analysis